grapestone5321/dlnd_language-translation/README.md

 - Set keep_probability to the Dropout keep probability
 - Set display_step to state how many steps between each debug output statement

+### Build the Graph

+Build the graph using the neural network you implemented.

+Batch and pad the source and target sequences

+### Train

+Train the neural network on the preprocessed data.
+If you have a hard time getting a good loss, check the forms to see if anyone is having the same problem.

+### Save Parameters

+Save the batch_size and save_path parameters for inference.

+# Checkpoint

+## Sentence to Sequence

+To feed a sentence into the model for translation, you first need to preprocess it.
+Implement the function sentence_to_seq() to preprocess new sentences.

+- Convert the sentence to lowercase
+- Convert words into ids using vocab_to_int
+- Convert words not in the vocabulary, to the <UNK> word id.